Legal

 In addition, the service providers referred to in Section 4.2 (including Google, Amplitude, and Stripe) may process personal data in other countries in which they operate.

-Where your personal data is transferred outside the UAE, we take steps intended to ensure that it continues to receive a level of protection consistent with the PDPL, including through contractual and organizational measures with the relevant service providers.
-Where such a transfer relies on your consent, we obtain your explicit consent through a separate affirmative action (such as a dedicated consent checkbox presented to you at the time of registration), in addition to your acknowledgment of this Privacy Policy.
+Where your personal data is transferred outside the UAE, we rely on the safeguards permitted under the PDPL, including contractual and organizational measures with the relevant service providers designed to ensure that transferred data continues to receive a level of protection consistent with the PDPL, and, where applicable, on the necessity of the transfer for the performance of our contract with you.
+Hosting of the Service outside the UAE is a necessary element of providing the Service and is not based on your consent.
+Where consent is used as an additional or alternative basis for a specific transfer, we obtain it through a separate affirmative action (such as a dedicated consent checkbox presented to you at the time of registration), clearly distinguished from your acknowledgment of this Privacy Policy.

 8. Data Security